Shaw Industries

 Shaw Industries Group, Inc. is one of the world's largest carpet manufacturers with more than $6 billion in annual revenue and approximately 22,000 employees worldwide.
-It is headquartered in Dalton, Georgia, and is a subsidiary of Berkshire Hathaway.
+It is headquartered in Dalton, Georgia, and is a wholly owned subsidiary of Berkshire Hathaway.

 History

 Shaw Industries got its start in 1946 as Star Dye Company, a small business.
 Clarence Shaw, father of Robert and J.C.
 Shaw, bought a commission dye company in 1946.
 Star Dye Company produced bedspreads and scatter rugs.
 In 1958, Robert Shaw became CEO of the company, which was then jointly owned by the two brothers.
 With $300,000 in sales, the company expanded dramatically and soon started finishing carpet as Shaw Industries.